Feature request #2315

 Current exception handling in QGIS can not display correctly non-ascii error messages.
 Still there is a code, that migh emit exception with unicode text as it's content.
 Currently such text is displayed as ascii string (non-ascii chars are grabbled).
 Such issue could be solved, if exception text would be stored as a QString, still as I have no skills in C++ and Qt, I can't provide patches :(

-#1 Updated by Jürgen Fischer over 9 years ago
+#1 Updated by Jürgen Fischer about 13 years ago

 The exception can handle non-ascii messages.

 I've already had a pending patch - which also contains string changes, we can't currently commit.
 Although I wasn't able to get a garbled error message as my proj doesn't emit localized messages.
 I just see the latvian error message with an English error text from proj.

 #2 Updated by marisn - about 13 years ago